neumino/neumino.github.io/movies.md

-### Allied
+### Bad Santa 2
-*Released on 2016-11-17, vote average 6.08*
+*Released on 2016-11-23, vote average 0.5*

-In 1942, an intelligence officer in North Africa encounters a female French Resistance fighter on a deadly mission behind enemy lines.
-When they reunite in London, their relationship is tested by the pressures of war.
+Fueled by cheap whiskey, greed and hatred, Willie Soke (Billy Bob Thornton) teams up with his angry little sidekick, Marcus, to knock off a Chicago charity on Christmas Eve.
+Along for the ride is chubby and cheery Thurman Merman, a 250-pound ray of sunshine who brings out Willie&#39;s sliver of humanity.
+Mommy issues arise when the pair are joined by Willie&#39;s horror story of a mother, Sunny Soke, who raises the bar for the gang&#39;s ambitions, while somehow lowering the standards of criminal behavior.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/-NSJ12-7Ulo?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/8anWq67nXhY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>